worthmine/Captcha-reCAPTCHA-V3/README.md

     </form>
     EOL

-Then you might not have to write some javascripts
+Then you might write less javascript lines.

 # NOTES